 2. Find out what each of the buttonhole settings does

-– fit the buttonhole foot to your machine
+– start by fitting the buttonhole foot to your machine,

-– if it’s a sliding foot, start in the middle of the foot
+– if it’s a sliding foot, start sewing in the middle of the foot,

 3. Practice stopping at a specific point on the foot

 With 4-step buttonholes you control the length of the buttonhole by starting and stopping the stitching yourself.

 If your machine does not sew one stitch at a time, finish the stitching manually by ‘walking’ the stitching – turn the hand-wheel (top towards you) to make the final accurately placed stitches.